Yutian, Fujian

 Yutian (Chinese: 玉田; Pinyin: yùtián) is a town under the administration of Changle District, Fuzhou, Fujian, China.
-As of 2018, the town has a population of 43,358 within its 54.7 square kilometers area.
+As of 2018, the town has a population of 43,358 within an area of 54.7 square kilometers.

 Climate

 The climate is warm and temperate in Yutian.
 In Yutian, precipitation is notable throughout the entirety of the year, with even its most arid month still experiencing a considerable amount of rainfall.
 The Köppen-Geiger climate classification is Cfa.
 The mean yearly temperature observed in Yutian is recorded to be 19.3 °C (66.8 °F).
 The precipitation level on a yearly basis amounts to 1549 mm (61.0 inches) as per the meteorological records.

 Administrative Divisions

 There are 11 villages under the town, they are listed as follows: